drkthng/blog-v3/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 ---
-title: How to Cheat Hosting services by Freely Hosting Websites on Github!
+title: Everything You Need to know about Hosting Websites on Github!
 desc: Learn how to create and host a website on Github and host it for free using Github Pages.
 This can be used to host your projects and portfolio websites easily without spending a dime.
 You can also use this to host personal website on github.
 keywords: create a website on github, github pages website, host website on github, github web hosting
 author: sharathdt